 Sea to Summit X-Set 32

 Singaporeans are fanatical about all things food.
-So it was with great trepidation I slid a new pot set in to our packs to try on a recent hike with my wife Gen. It was hard to gauge whether my cold sweat was from the steep hike or fear from messing with our camp kitchen.
+So it was with great trepidation I slid a new pot set, the Sea to Summit X-Set 32, in to our packs to try on a recent hike with my wife Gen.

 The X-Set 32 is like a matryoshka doll; the 1.3L X-Kettle packs flats and fits inside the 2.8L X-Pot also flat packed.
 You guessed it – this then stacks inside (staying in place by friction) the X-Pan 8”.
 The packed dimensions measure in at 20cm diameter and 5cm thick.